-“Those who have been eminent in philosophy, politics, poetry, and the arts have all had tendencies toward melancholia.”
+Those who have been eminent in philosophy, politics, poetry, and the arts have all had tendencies toward melancholia.

 Being emphatic is different from being sympathetic.
-As a writer, we tell stories but as a reader, where do we belong?
+As a writer, we tell stories, but as a reader, where do we belong?
 As a reader, do you understand or do you feel the writer?
 A friend always tells me, knowing is different from feeling.

 Last week, I got a new article up on Thought Catalog.
 I try to make my articles there really hopeful or encouraging somehow.
 I write those words that I want to hear and I want myself to believe in.

 I wonder if they’ve really read it or they just based their judgment on the title: This Is How You Live With Sadness.
 I realized, people would not like to read something sad.
 Why would you live with sadness, right?
 Happiness is a choice, right?
 There is so much more in the context, though.

 But, this is me.
 I don’t write to please people.
 I write to reach out.
 Writing is my catharsis.
-I am back writing depressing pieces because it is how I feel and I can’t sugar coat it or tell things otherwise.
+I am back writing sad pieces because it is how I feel and I can’t sugar coat it or tell things otherwise.
 This is how it is.

 This personal blog will be the documentation of each moment I go through—good and bad.